Capital Improvements Program (CIP) Projects in Design or Construction

 The city routinely issues debt in the form of bonds and certificates of obligation to pay for CIPs over a 20- or 25-year period.
 Certificates of obligation use a portion of the taxes collected by the city to pay the debt each year.
 Projects typically funded in this fashion are new city facilities, such as fire stations, and major road extensions or improvements.

 Revenue Bonds use a portion of the revenue collected by Enterprise Funds such as Water, Wastewater and Solid Waste, to pay the debt each year.
-Projects regularly funded this way are water and sewer line rehabilitations, replacements or extensions.
+Projects regularly funded this way are water and sewer main rehabilitations, replacements or extensions.

 For ease of navigation, we have divided the Bryan’s current Capital Improvement Projects into 5 areas: